hyungjookim90/hyungjookim90.github.io/_pages/about.md

   - /about.html
 ---

-I am an Economist in the Quantitative Risk Analysis Section of the Board of Governors of the Federal Reserve System.
+I am a Senior Economist in the Quantitative Risk Analysis Section of the Board of Governors of the Federal Reserve System.

 <p>
 My research interests include asset pricing, derivatives, financial econometrics, and macro-finance. <br/>